-I am a Software Engineer working remotely for Canonical on the Ubuntu Linux distribution, this includes writing applications using Qt/C++ and communicating with a globally distributed team via IRC, emails and hangouts.
+I am a Software Engineer working remotely for KDAB, who are a leading expert provider of Qt, C++ and OpenGL consulting, development and training services.
+This includes writing applications using Qt/C++ and communicating with a globally distributed team via text chat, emails and video calls.
+I previously worked at Canonical on the Ubuntu Linux distribution, this also included writing applications using Qt/C++ and communicating with a globally distributed team via IRC, emails and hangouts.
 In addition I have completed a BSc Software Engineering at Oxford Brookes University with First Class Honours and have a strong passion for open computing based on open standards.

 I spend most of my spare time contributing to open source software, in the past I worked on the Ubuntu Touch Core Apps and was a lead developer for two applications while these projects were active.
 Furthermore during the development of Ubuntu I have reported and triaged many bugs related to various projects.
 The combinations of these contributions resulted in me being invited to sprints and gaining Ubuntu Membership.